SAP-samples/btp-azure-opensap/Week3/Unit2/README.md

    ![WF Form](./images/wf_form.png)

-   End users can interact with a workflow through user interface with forms and in this example Manager can see the request form in MyInbox and approve or reject the request.
+   End users can interact with a workflow through user interface with forms.
+In this example, the manager of an employee can see the request form in the MyInbox application and approve or reject the request.

 2.5.
-To test the leave request workflow we defined sample data which can be used for testing purpose during workflow development
+To test the leave request workflow, the project contains a sample data file that can be used for testing purpose during the workflow development.
+Open the file and have a look at it.

    ```
    sample-data